Now offering Internet

 - What if your partner’s family doesn’t know, and you’re growing impatient?

-Also, the problems you’re experiencing might have nothing to do with being LGBT lesbian, but it does have a bearing on your decisions.
+Also, the problems you’re experiencing might have nothing to do with being LGBTQIA+, but it does have a bearing on your decisions.
 For instance:

 - What if your boss or co-workers aren’t queer-friendly?